Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 ## What is a Job Scheduling?

-- Job Scheduling api, as the name suggests, allows to schedule jobs while letting the system optimize based on memory, power, and connectivity conditions.
-- The JobScheduler supports batch scheduling of jobs.
-The Android system can combine jobs so that battery consumption is reduced.
+- Android Job Scheduling API, is the better choice for scheduling background jobs for your application.
+- It improves the battery life by performing similar jobs as batches in the background.
 - JobManager makes handling uploads easier as it handles automatically the unreliability of the network.
+- It is available from Android 5.0 (API Level 21)
-It also survives application restarts.
+- It also survives application restarts.
+- It is the better alternative for Alaram Manager and Sync Adapters.

 __Scenarios:__

 - Tasks that should be done once the device is connect to a power supply
 - Tasks that require network access or a Wi-Fi connection.
 - Task that are not critical or user facing